pettah market

 1. Visit Galle Face on a Colombo walking tour

-A large number of city dwellers gather here every day to engage in jogging and other sports, especially in the morning and evening, Galle face green is the largest open area in Colombo today.
+A large number of city dwellers gather here every day to engage in jogging and other sports, especially in the morning and evening.
+Galle Face Green is the largest open area in Colombo today.
 The best time to visit Galle face green is towards the late evening so that you can witness one of the most beautiful sunsets.

 Galle Face is a popular spot among kids, teenagers, lovers, vendors, merrymakers, kite surfers, and all those who wish to engage in their pastime activities next to the sea under the open sky.
 On Saturdays, Sundays and public holidays the Galle face green is busy with picnickers, day-trippers, and vendors selling various items such as peanuts, deep-fried potatoes, cooked crabs and prawns, and fruits with pepper and salt.